salaheddinek/slam_viewer/README.md

 It is worth mentioning that the top of the camera is facing the opposite direction of the y-axis, this choice has been made to accommodate the fact that most image analysis programs inverse the y-axis while indexing pixels in an image.
 In other words, the bottom left pixel on a image has a positive **y** coordinate.

-If the user which to change the default orientation of the camera, this can be achieved by following one of these two methods:
+If the user wishes to change the default orientation of the camera, this can be achieved by following one of these two methods:

 * **Including the library**: The orientation of the camera can be changed  by applying the same oration on all camera poses.
 To achieve this, we have to multiply each pose Quaternion with the same correction Quaternion.